 “Good evening, everyone.”

 At one point in time, Terrence thought that he and Hudson could make it work.
-He lied to himself, saying that they could understand each other in spite of their differences — in spite of Hudson’s hatred of service, his immature palate, his lust for stability.
+He lied to himself, saying that they could understand each other in spite of their differences—in spite of Hudson’s hatred of service, his immature palate, his lust for stability.
 But when Hudson gave his resignation from The Anchor, so too did he pack his bags and leave Terrence’s world altogether.
 “We want different things,” he said.
 “And you’ll always be loyal to that restaurant.”

 In the sore and surreal years that followed their split, the boys grew in their own directions.
 They picked up the shattered pieces of their lives, stitching them together into different shapes, something new but vaguely familiar.
 Hudson got his desk job, his tie laced tightly around his neck each morning, returned to his new home at five o’clock each evening.
-Terrence heard through the grapevine — a vine of Concord, tart and strong — that he was doing well.
+Terrence heard through the grapevine—a vine of Concord, tart and strong—that he was doing well.

 And Terrence, in those early years of his new life, did well also.
 He became the sounds and scents of The Anchor.
 He tasted subtle flavors that he’d always been told about but had never experienced for himself.
-“I get it now,” Terrence, one night, said to no one in particular — holding the stem of a wine glass between two fingers.
+“I get it now,” Terrence, one night, said to no one in particular—holding the stem of a wine glass between two fingers.
 A bead of chardonnay collected on his bottom lip.
 For the first time, he realized what it meant for a wine to be buttery.
 “I understand what they mean.”

-From table 14, Hudson looked up at Terrence.
+From Table 14, Hudson looked up at Terrence.
 The skin on his face had ripened, fine lines spreading around his lips.
 His hair sprouted gray like weeds in a garden.
 He wore the same cologne.

 “Terrence,” he breathed.